 Constipation appears later than nausea and diarrhea, typically emerging at weeks 4 to 12.
 It occurs because slowed gastric emptying extends transit time through the entire GI tract.
 Rates in SURMOUNT-1 ranged from 6.0% at 5 mg to 17.1% at 15 mg.

-Fiber supplementation (psyllium husk), adequate water intake, and regular physical activity help manage this effect.
+Fiber supplementation (psyllium husk, methylcellulose), adequate water intake, and regular physical activity help manage constipation effectively.
 For details, see our guide on tirzepatide constipation.

 Vomiting (5 to 12%)

 Vomiting is less common than nausea but follows the same timeline.
 SURMOUNT-1 rates: 5.1% at 5 mg, 9.0% at 10 mg, 12.2% at 15 mg.
 Most vomiting episodes occur during weeks 1 to 4 of a new dose and resolve without intervention.
-Persistent vomiting beyond 48 hours after injection warrants medical contact.
+Persistent vomiting beyond 48 hours after injection warrants medical contact to assess hydration status.

 Sulfur Burps and GERD

-Sulfur burps (eructation with a rotten egg odor) are not extensively captured in clinical trial data but appear prominently in the FAERS database and patient communities.
+Sulfur burps (eructation with a hydrogen sulfide odor) are not extensively captured in clinical trial data but appear prominently in the FAERS database and patient communities.
 The mechanism: slowed gastric emptying allows food to ferment longer in the stomach, producing hydrogen sulfide gas.

 Serious Long-Term Side Effects